darvin/X.ZoomOut/README.md

 Zoom with spatial audio 🔊 and generated video stream: a virtual meetings app for mobile 📱 and desktop 💻 that generates a video stream of "conference table" environment with photorealistic avatars 👥 of participants, with localized spatial audio 👥.

-Best part?
-You can turn off your video 📹 - your coworkers still will see your generated avatar!
+Turn off your video camera and remain visible as a generated avatar